PAskey/spwnr/README.md

 df = spwnr_ests

 ```
 The data in the spwnr_ests data set is the summarized data set with 3 different visual indices: PEAK_COUNT, TAUC and GAUC.
-All explained in Askey et al. in review.
+All explained in Askey et al. (accepted 2023).
 The functions to calculate TAUC and GAUC are included in this package.
-You can delve into data-raw folder on Github to see the raw files and code to crate the two data sets.
+You can delve into data-raw folder on Github to see the raw files and code used to create the two data sets.

 ```R
 #Code to create and save first two figures in publication